rubygarage/nextjs6-graphql-client-tutorial/README.md

 - IconButton
 - List
 - ListItem
+- ListItemIcon
+- ListItemText
+- Loader
 - MenuIcon
 - SwipeableDrawer
 - Toolbar
 - Typography
+- Grid

 ## Step 9 - Creating Moleculus

-Molecules are groups of two or more atoms held together by chemical bonds.
-These combinations of atoms take on their own unique properties, and become more tangible and operational than atoms.

-Things start getting more interesting and tangible when we start combining atoms together.
-Molecules are groups of atoms bonded together and are the smallest fundamental units of a compound.
+Things are getting more interesting and tangible when we start combining atoms together.
+Molecules are groups of atoms bonded together and are the smallest fundamental units of a compound (just like in real world).
 These molecules take on their own properties and serve as the backbone of our design systems.

 For example, a form label, input or button aren’t too useful by themselves, but combine them together as a form and now they can actually do something together.

 Building up to molecules from atoms encourages a “do one thing and do it well” mentality.
 While molecules can be complex, as a rule of thumb they are relatively simple combinations of atoms built for reuse.

-#### SideBarMenu Molecule

-Now we gonna create first moleculue component.
-It will be SimpleCard which will consist of atoms.
+Now we need to create first molecule component.
+It will be SimpleCard that consists of atoms.

+#### SimpleCard Molecule

 `components/moleculus/SimpleCard/index.js`